se-edu/se-book/gitAndGithub/reviewPRs/text.md

    {{ icon_tip }} To mark multiple lines, click-and-drag the <span style="color:#0066ff">:fas-plus-square:</span> icon.
 1. Enter your comment.<br>
    {{ icon_resource }} [This page @SE-EDU/guides](https://se-education.org/guides/guidelines/PRs-reviewing.html) has some best practices PR reviewers can follow.
-1. After typing in the comment, click on the {{ button_green("Start a revew") }} button (not the {{ button_light("Add single comment") }} button.
+1. After typing in the comment, click on the {{ button_green("Start a review") }} button (not the {{ button_light("Add single comment") }} button.
 This way, your comment is saved but not visible to others yet.
 It will be visible to others only when you have finished the entire review.<br>
    <img src="images/addComment.png" width="800" />
    <p/>
 1. Repeat the above steps to add more comments.